Funds and Prizes

 Rules

-The Floribert Jurion Fund has been set up in order to pay tribute to Floribert Jurion's agronomic and zootechnic work.
+The Floribert Jurion scholarchip has been set up in order to pay tribute to Floribert Jurion's agronomic and zootechnic work.
 Its aim is to contribute to the training of Belgian students registered in a Belgian university for the degree of agricultural engineer or veterinary surgeon.
-Through this Fund, scholarships amounting to 750 euro, which are intended for training periods in a developing country, are granted.
+This scholarship amounting to 1 000 euro is intended for training periods in a developing country.